fraser-hemp/gradify/README.md

 `--demo`

-DEMO - this flag will display the images next to their gradient on a webpage on completion.
+DEMO (opt) - this flag will display the images next to their gradient on a webpage on completion.

 `--spread`